 In 2014 was when I consciously started mixing both my programming skills and my impulse to make art, and started noticing that I was more interested in pursuing an artistic career.

 Together with the MOD team I moved to Berlin in 2015 after a successful Kickstarter campaign.
 I started to look for alternatives, on how to live of this mix of hacking and art skills.
 In the first year I was in Berlin I helped to organize the mini-Linux Audio Conference at C-Base.

 In 2017 I joined the Art and Media program at the Universität der Künste Berlin, stuyding in the classes of Generative / Computational Arts, where I was tutor for one year, and New Media.
 There I had the opportunity to combine my experience of Linux and programming with my interest in art, and especially sound.
 I developed my artistic practice building installations and live audiovisual performances.
-I got my Art and Media Absolvent degree in the summer semester of 2020 and currently I'm part of their Meisterschüler program.
+I got my Art and Media Absolvent degree in the summer semester of 2020 and the Meisterschüler degree in 2022.

-At UdK I also host the Coding Rehearsal meetings, inspired by the Coding Dojo practice from my Computer Science studies.
+At UdK I hosted the Coding Rehearsal meetings, inspired by the Coding Dojo practice from my Computer Science studies.
 The goal of Coding Rehersal is to provide a safer space for artists to experiment and practice their coding thought, using code to express our art.

-Recently I have been working a lot with network tools for sound and visuals, especially for collaborative live coding over the internet in SuperCollider, sending and receiving OSC messages and streaming audio over WebRTC.
+During my studies I worked a lot with network tools for sound and visuals, especially for collaborative live coding over the internet in SuperCollider, sending and receiving OSC messages and streaming audio over WebRTC.
 I presented some of this work at the Network Music Festival 2020.
 Check my github for more.

-Sometimes I collaborate with other artists finding technical solutions or developing tools accordingly to the needs of the projects.
+Sometimes I collaborate with other artists finding creative technical solutions or developing tools accordingly to the needs of their projects, for example Game Over.
 If you need technical help with a project don't hesitate to contact me :-)